Solomon Piper Farm: Description and history

 The Solomon Piper Farm is located in southeastern Dublin, in a rural setting on the east side of Valley Road near its junction with Perry Pasture Road.
 It is a 1 1/2-story wood-frame structure, with a gabled roof, clapboarded exterior, and central chimney.
 It is five bays wide, with narrow windows, and a small extension added to the east end.
 Interior details which have been retained include wainscoting, chair rails, and fireplace mantels.

 The house was built about 1794 by Solomon Piper, who purchased a large parcel of land in 1793 from one of Dublin's original proprietors.
 He was the progenitor of the locally prominent Piper family, his descendants including a great many public servants, as well as local merchants and doctors.
 The farm remained in the hands of his descendants until the 1850s, when it was sold to Charles Perry whose father Ivory owned a nearby farm.
+Perry sold the farm to Charles Pickford in 1902.
 The farmhouse has been relatively little altered, the most notable change being the replacement of its original large chimney with a smaller one.